Grinnell Glacier is a must-do hike in the Many Glacier region of Glacier National Park, Montana, USA.

 Many years ago these small glaciers were all connected to form a single ice field.
-Near trails end, there is a steep climb over an ancient lateral moraine to arrive at the outlook.
+Near the end of the trail there is a steep climb over an ancient lateral moraine to arrive at the outlook.

 The hike across bands of polished rock and rubble on the valley side of terminal moraines created by glacier shrinkage includes hopping over small drainage waterfalls that eventually disappear underground to create the accumulated flow of Grinnell Falls.

-An hour and a half is spent touring the far end of Upper Grinnell Lake and basking in the sun during lunch.

-Lunch is consumed while relaxing on polished slabs of rock sporting dark circles which create a kaleidoscope of naturally artistic color and design.
+An hour and a half is spent touring the far end of Upper Grinnell Lake and basking in the sun during lunch which is consumed while relaxing on polished slabs of rock sporting dark circles creating a kaleidoscope of naturally artistic color and design.

 The hiking lunches prepared for us by the Swiftcurrent Inn are outstanding and very reasonably priced.
 Hiking crampons stick us to the glacier for a cool walk in the shade.
 The glacier is rumbling so there is activity underneath but routes are carefully chosen and sounding with hiking poles is underway to detect thinner ice.

-The return trip along the rocky shoreline of Upper Grinnell Lake intercepts large crowds at the trail end.
+The return trip along the rocky shoreline of Upper Grinnell Lake intercepts large crowds at the trail ending.
 T-shirt and shorts fit in perfectly for the swift and determined return hike under warm and sunny skies.

 The name Grinnell is prevalent in Glacier National Park.

 This passion led him to acquire two related degrees from Yale University.
 He became a respected naturalist and was invited to join George Armstrong Custer's 1876 Black Hills expedition which ended badly in the Battle of the Little Bighorn.
-Grinnell could not attend due to other commitments.
+Fortuitously, Grinnell could not attend due to other commitments.

 In 1880, Grinnell was appointed as editor of 'Forest and Stream' magazine.
 In 1885, a published article submitted by James Willard Schultz prompted him to make the first of several visits to the Northern Rocky Mountains.
 1885 is the same year Canada established Waterton Lakes National Park.

 During this time, Grinnell established the forerunner of the National Audubon Society.
 In 1887, he and Congressman Theodore Roosevelt became founding members of the Boone and Crockett Club.
-Grinnell began to write in 'Forest and Stream' about the northern Rocky Mountains and using his political contacts and influence, largely became responsible for the establishment of the United State's 6th National Park in 1910.
+Grinnell began to write in 'Forest and Stream' about the northern Rocky Mountains and using his political contacts and influence, largely became responsible for the establishment of the United State's sixth National Park in 1910.